josegonzalez/python-github-backup/README.rst

                             name of repository to limit backup to -P, --private         include private repositories
       -F, --fork            include forked repositories
-      -v, --version         show program's version number and exit
+      --prefer-ssh          Clone repositories using SSH instead of HTTPS -v, --version         show program's version number and exit

 The package can be used to backup an *entire* organization or repository, including issues and wikis in the most appropriate format (clones for wikis, json files for issues).